Martin Solveig

 Martin Laurent Picandet ([maʁtɛ̃ lɔʁɑ̃ pikɑ̃de]; born 22 September 1976), better known by his stage name Martin Solveig ([maʁtɛ̃ sɔlvɛɡ]), is a French DJ, singer, songwriter and record producer.
 He hosts a weekly radio show called C'est La Vie on radio stations worldwide, including Radio FG in his homeland.

 He has been active since 1994.
 Solveig manages his own label called Mixture Stereophonic and was ranked number 29 in the 2011 DJ Mag Top 100 DJs.
 He has collaborated with, among others, Ina Wroldsen, David Guetta, Jax Jones (together under the alias Europa), Laidback Luke, Dragonette, Kele of Bloc Party and Madonna.

 Early life

 Solveig was born in Paris.
 As a child, he joined the choir of The Paris Boys Choir also known in France as Les petits chanteurs de Sainte-Croix de Neuilly, where he had a classical music training and became soprano soloist under the direction of François Polgár.
-At the age of 18, he became a DJ and then started to work in famous Parisian nightclubs: L'Enfer, Le Queen, Les Bains Douches.
+At the age of 18, he became a DJ and then started to work in famous Parisian nightclubs: L'Enfer, Le Queen and Les Bains-Douches.